Highlights of Northern Portugal

 Spend the night in a comfortable city centre hotel before making your onward journey.

 Spend the rest of the day exploring this attractive town at leisure.
-Among the highlights are the International Garden Festival, Arnado Park, the Gothic parish church, a riverside walkway and cycle path, the Roman bridge and a compact medieval centre with interesting squares, shops and cafés.
+Among the highlights are the International Garden Festival, Arnado Park, the Gothic parish church, a riverside walkway and cycle path, the Roman bridge and a compact medieval centre with attractive squares, shops and cafés.

 Choose from one of the town’s many excellent restaurants and enjoy tasty local cuisine with a glass or two of vinho verde wine.